buildthenmarket/Health-and-Fitness/Physical Fitness/Science/Sleep.md

 # Sleep

+- **chronobiology**
+- irregularity in sleep timing and duration have been linked to metabolic abnormalities and higher cardiovascular disease risk

 ![Circadian Rhythm](<static/Circadian Rhythm.png>)

 - **Combine Exercise with Relaxation Techniques**: Pair exercise with relaxation techniques like deep breathing, progressive muscle relaxation, or meditation to enhance the sleep-promoting effects.